 Welcome to my website!
-I am a former physicist working toward my Ph.D. in Educational Psychology (Division of Counseling Psychology) at the University of Illinois.
+I am a former physicist in arm’s reach of earning my Ph.D. in Educational Psychology (Division of Counseling Psychology) at the University of Illinois.

 An Iranian-American immigrant, I am dedicated to using my academic training in the service of social justice.
 I enjoy applying my training in counseling psychology by developing workshops that focus on healing from racial traumas and embracing the strengths of our cultural identities, especially with Black, Indigenous, and People of Color (BIPOC) young adults.